-a.
-Sludge and Biosolids Management

-- i.
-All sludge and biosolids shall be disposed of, managed, or reused in a municipal solid waste landfill; through land application; as a Class A compost; through a waste-to-energy facility or another recognized and approved technology; in a sludge-only landfill; or in a sewage sludge incinerator in accordance with 40 C.F.R. part 503. - ii.
+- a.
+Sludge and Biosolids Management.
+All sludge and biosolids shall be disposed of, managed, or reused in accordance with all applicable requirements of 40 C.F.R. part 503 and the additional requirements set forth below: - i.
+All sludge and biosolids shall be disposed of, managed, or reused in a municipal solid waste landfill; through land application; as a Class A compost; through a waste-to-energy facility or another recognized and approved technology; in a sludge-only landfill; or in a sewage sludge incinerator in accordance with 40 CFR part 503. - ii.
 Sludge and biosolids treatment, storage, and disposal, or reuse, shall not create a nuisance, such as objectionable odors or flies, or result in groundwater contamination. - iii.
-The sludge and biosolids treatment and storage site shall have facilities adequate to divert surface runoff from adjacent areas, to protect site boundaries from erosion, and to prevent any conditions that would cause drainage from the materials in the storage site.
-Adequate protection is defined as protection from at least a 100-year storm and the highest possible tidal stage that may occur. - iv.
-Sludge or biosolids disposed in a municipal solid waste landfill shall meet the requirements of 40 C.F.R. part 258.
-In the annual self-monitoring report, the Discharger shall provide the amount of sludge or biosolids disposed and indicate the landfill to which it was sent. - v.
+The sludge and biosolids treatment and storage site shall have facilities adequate to divert surface runoff from adjacent area, to protect site boundaries from erosion, and to prevent any conditions that would cause drainage from the materials in the storage site.
+Adequate protection is defined as protection from at least a 100-year storm and the highest possible tidal state that may occur. - iv.
+Sludge or biosolids disposed in a municipal solid waste landfill shall meet the requirements of 40 CFR part 258. - v.
 This Order does not authorize permanent onsite sludge or biosolids storage or disposal.
 A Report of Waste Discharge shall be filed and the site brought into compliance with all applicable regulations prior to commencement of any such activity. - b.
 Collection System Management.
-The Discharger shall properly operate and maintain its collection system (see Attachment D section I.D).
-The Discharger shall report any noncompliance (see Attachment D sections V.E.1 and V.E.2) and mitigate any discharge from its collection system that violates this Order (see Attachment D section I.C).
+The Discharger shall properly operate and maintain its collection system (see Attachment D section I.D), report any noncompliance (see Attachment D sections V.E.1 and V.E.2), and mitigate any discharge from its collection system that violates this Order (see Attachment D section I.C).

 The Statewide General Waste Discharge Requirements for Sanitary Sewer Systems (General Collection System WDRs), State Water Board Order No. 2006-0003 DWQ as amended by State Water Board Order No. WQ 2013-0058-EXEC, has requirements for operation and maintenance of separate sanitary sewer collection systems and for reporting and mitigating sanitary sewer overflows from the separate sanitary sewer portion of the Discharger's collection system.
 While the Discharger must comply with both the General Collection System WDRs and this Order, the General Collection System WDRs more clearly and specifically stipulate requirements for operation and maintenance and for reporting and mitigating sanitary sewer overflows.
 Implementation of the General Collection System WDRs for proper operation and maintenance and mitigation of sanitary sewer overflows will satisfy the corresponding federal NPDES requirements specified in Attachment D (as supplemented by Attachment G).
-Following the notification and reporting requirements in the General Collection System WDRs will satisfy NPDES the corresponding reporting requirements specified in Attachment D (as supplemented by Attachment G) for sanitary sewer overflows from the separate sanitary sewer portion of the collection system.
+Following the notification and reporting requirements in the General Collection System WDRs will satisfy the corresponding federal NPDES reporting requirements specified in Attachment D (as supplemented by Attachment G) for sanitary sewer overflows from the separate sanitary sewer portion of the collection system.